thankinson/tlh_flask_site/README.md

 - UserAdmin --- This is the bridge between the Users and UserRoles table.
 - UserRoles --- This table says what admin and users cann access using booleans.

+### Jenkinsfile
+The jenkins file will setup and run tests of this Flask App

 ## Python Modules
 - Flask==2.2.2
 - Flask-Bcrypt==1.0.1